Dosiris/productivity-test-website/README.md

-HOW TO SETUP AI LOCAL, PLEASE DO THESE INSTRUCTION
+# HOW TO SETUP AI LOCAL, PLEASE DO THESE INSTRUCTION
-# Example environment variables for setup
 -First create file outside src file and place same level with (file system) such as package.json, package-lock.son,...

 -Second, place name .env.local